-You Hate Masking
+You Don't Like Masking

 Consider that with paint spraying, every square inch that you don't want to be painted must be masked in film or with a drop cloth.
 Whatever you neglect to mask when spraying will get painted, like it or not.
 Rolling vastly reduces the amount of masking you will need to do.

-You Are Painting Interior Walls Only
+You Are Only Painting Walls

 Are you painting only the walls and not the ceiling?
 This factor may tip things in the direction of paint-rolling for you.
 When you roll on paint, it is relatively easy to exclude the ceiling.
 There is no need to use masking film on the ceiling when rolling walls.

 Roller, roller cover, paint tray, and tray liner: these are your four main painting supplies when rolling.
-Also, with the roller method, it is easy to jump into your painting project for awhile, then put it on pause so you can attend to the rest of your life.
+Also, with the roller method, it is easy to jump into your painting project for a while, then put it on pause so you can attend to the rest of your life.

-You Are Painting on a Dirty Surface
+You Need to Cover a Dirty Surface

 While rolling has its points, paint sprayers do exist for a good reason: they are fast.
-You may wish to use a paint sprayer if some of these conditions are met:
+You may wish to use a paint sprayer if some of these conditions are met.

 You can spray with abandon, masking off only a few key areas such as plumbing stub-outs, electrical boxes, and windows.
 When a room is at this point of remodeling, it will always be faster to spray than roll the paint.

-You Are Painting an Exterior With a Clear Perimeter
+When Painting an Exterior With a Clear Perimeter

 Exteriors with mature landscaping, extensive decking, sunrooms, playsets, garages, and anything else close to the house that will not be painted significantly drags down your preparation time.

 Paint sprayers make short work of complicated textures, such as those found on crown molding, popcorn or cottage cheese ceilings, built-up baseboards, deep exterior textures, cornices, dentils, or masonry.

 Paint sprayers have the ability to work into the narrowest crevices, laying down a thin coat.
-By contrast, brushing or rolling detailed surfaces can result in pooled up paint and drips.
+By contrast, brushing or rolling detailed surfaces can result in pooled-up paint and drips.